-Complete the following sentences using have/ has/haven't/hasn't + past participle.
+Complete the following sentences using have/has/haven't/hasn't + past participle.

-1. Thousands of tourists 2.
-How longyouthe girl from Santorini?
-3. My friend Thanassis many Greek islands.
-4. Simon any photographs of his cousins in Karditsa.
-5 . ' We to a little village near Patras but not to the city itself.
-6. Has ever a dolphin jumping out of the water?
-7. My best friend Eugeniato visit her cousin in America and I miss her.
+1. Thousands of tourists

+Greece in the past few years.

+2. How long

+youthe girl from Santorini?

+3. My friend Thanassis

+many Greek islands.

+4. Simon

+any photographs of his cousins in Karditsa.

+7. V \sim

+5 .
+We

+village near Patras but not to the city itself.

+6. Has

+7. My best friend Eugenia

+to visit her cousin in America and I miss her.

+8. you something silly while you were on holiday?

+/4 points